 First thing we have to do is to specify the general project information.
 This is done by selecting the target microcontroller, it's operating clock frequency, and of course - naming our project.
 This is an important step, because compiler will adjust the internal settings based on this information.
 Default configuration is already suggested to us at the begining.
-We have to change the device name to ATMEGA16 as it is our microcontroller of choice for this project.
+We will not change the microcontroller, and we will leave the default dsPIC30F4013 as the choice for this project.